Skip to content

 Luckily, If caught early (like the pot on the right) and not severe (Pot on the Left) you can easily compress the pot back in place making it functional.
 But often people don't catch it and think that it is just a bad pot.

-The shaft housing gets so damaged that the pot is in fact truly "broken"
+If the shaft housing gets so damaged, or the shaft pops out that the pot is in fact truly "broken"

 So how do you know when you need new knobs?